Skip to content

 As first children of <knora>, some standard permissions are added.
 At the end, please carefully check the permissions of the finished XML file to ensure that they meet your requirements, and adapt them if necessary.

-The standard permission of a resource is res-default, and of a property prop-default.
-If you don't specify it otherwise, all resources and properties get these permissions.
+The standard permission is open (read more about this here).
+If you don't specify it otherwise, all resources and properties get this permission.

-With excel2xml, it is not possible to create resources/properties that don't have permissions, because they would be invisible for all users except project admins and system admins.
+With excel2xml, it is not possible to create resources/properties that don't have permissions, because they would be invisible for all users except project members.
 Read more about permissions here.

 4. Create List Mappings